-The process of looking for a job starts with your resume.
-This one career document can make or break your chances of getting a dream job.
-So, how do you write a professional resume?
+Like it or not, a successful job search is not likely without a great resume in your arsenal.
+This one career document can make or break your chances of landing a dream job.

 - It isn’t a list of your jobs.